DeshErBojhaa/nosql-note/README.md

     But in this scheme, if one node is added or removed, we have to calculare all the hash values again (because partition depends on `mod n`).
     To solve this problem, enters the **consistent hashing**

+##  - Partitioning
+###   - Consistent Hashing :point_left:
+###   - Read and Write Operation on Partitioned Data
+Think of some people sitting on a round table.
+And foods are placed randomly on the edge of the table.
+Each person takes any food that served to his right but not taking another person's food.
+That's consistent hashing.
+Think of eaters as nodes and foods are incoming data.
+Now, to ensure each eater gets roughly same ammount of food, we can have vertual clone of each eater distributed on the edge of the table.

+##  - Partitioning
+###   - Consistent Hashing
+###   - Read and Write Operation on Partitioned Data :point_left:
+###   - Memebership Changed